• Skip to main content

 • Preheat oven to 350F.

-• Add the egg whites to a bowl, whip them to stiff peaks and set aside.
+• Add the egg whites to a bowl, whip them to stiff peaks using a hand mixer and set aside.

 • In a separate bowl, add the almond flour, cocoa powder, salt, oat fiber, and baking powder.
 Whisk together and set aside.